VeroMoreno/veroMoreno/README.md

 ![GIT](https://img.shields.io/badge/-Git-%23f89d71?logo=git&logoColor=white)
 ![Bootstrap](https://img.shields.io/badge/-Bootstrap-%23353b35?logo=bootstrap&logoColor=white)

 I am Verónica although you can call me Vero, I'm technique in **Advertising Graphics** & technician in **Web Applications Development**.
-I dedicate myself more actively to them.
+I spend more time on them

 ✔️ Junior Profile in full stack development.
 Strong concern for fullstack MERN profile (knowledge in MongoDB, Express, REACT and node.js).
 Eager to train as a developer in Javascript and everything and everything related to this eloquent language.